visoks2/DirectoryWatcher/README.md

-something something
-watch windows directory and do some stuff accordingly
+watch windows directory and do some stuff if something is changed

 to ease the pain of installing packages in windows use package management tool ^_^ i.e. https://chocolatey.org/install